 Filing a Budget, Objections, and Court Action.

 Presumption; Objection.
 A timely filed budget is presumed reasonable unless there is an objection.
 An interested person may file an objection no later than 14 calendar days after the budget or amendment was filed.
-The court may set a hearing in the absence of an objection.

 Hearings and Resolving Objections.
 The court may summarily overrule the objection, order the conservator to file a response, or set a hearing on the objection.
+The court may set a hearing even in the absence of an objection.
 The conservator has the burden of proving that a contested budget item is reasonable, necessary, and in the best interests of the protected person.

 Court Action.
 If the court reviews the budget, it may approve, disapprove, or modify the budget to further the protected person’s best interests.